ovh/docs/pages/web/microsoft-collaborative-solutions/owa_user_guide/guide.en-gb.md

 ![useowa](images/owa_exchange_step12.png){.thumbnail}

-On the left-hand side of the new page, click `Electronic Signature`{.action}.
+On the left-hand side of the new page, click `Email signature`{.action}.
 In the options tree, this item is under "Mail" and "Layout".
 From here you can enable, disable and edit the signature.

 ![useowa](images/owa_exchange_step22.png){.thumbnail}

 Compose your electronic signature in the editor box.
 You can specify whether you want to include the signature by default in new emails only or in replies and forwarded emails as well.
 Once you have finished, click `Save`{.action} to confirm.

-For instructions about creating automated signatures by using templates, please refer to our guide: [Creating automatic signatures](https://docs.ovh.com/gb/en/microsoft-collaborative-solutions/exchange_20132016_how_to_create_an_automatic_signature).
+For instructions about creating automated signatures by using domain-wide templates, please refer to our guide: [Creating automatic signatures](../exchange_20132016_how_to_create_an_automatic_signature).

 ### Accessing the options section